-As part of the Elite Island Resorts, The Club is a breezy island resort on the west coast that caters to an adult-only clientele.
+As part of the Elite Island Resorts, The Club is a breezy island resort on the west coast that caters to an adult-only clientele for an upscale vacation.
 Spacious rooms surround the three freshwater swimming pools, as well as suites lining the gorgeous ocean coastline.

 Ours had an open-air living space where you could hear the waves, and a massive king-sized bed and jacuzzi tub too.
 The vibe is tranquil, welcoming and ideal for a relaxing girl’s getaway or couples’ escape.

-As one of the top all-inclusive resorts in Barbados, the meals and drinks, as well as water sports, entertainment, lounge access, and fitness activities are all part of your unlimited experience.
+As one of the top all-inclusive resorts in Barbados for a great vacation, the meals and drinks, as well as water sports, entertainment, lounge access, and fitness activities are all part of your unlimited experience.

 A typical day at The Club started with a massive made-to-order omelet and pancakes at the Sunset restaurant.
 After, we’d go for a swim in the sea right outside our room (we spotted a small octopus one day!).
 The Club doesn’t have a full sandy beach, but there’s a big area for swimming/snorkeling and plenty of lounge chairs near the shore and around the pool/grassy areas.
 We might indulge a spa treatment in the afternoon, or have a piña colada at the beach bar.

 Looking for great snorkeling gear?
 Here’s a perfect snorkel gear guide to help you out!

 If feeling more active, you can try out the paddleboarding, kayaking or even sailing.
 Dinner was either back at sunset with a tasty pre-fixed menu, or a special night up at Enid’s, which offers more traditional Barbadian cuisine.
 A nightcap is best had back at the piano bar, or simply in the room loungers overlooking the ocean.